lucadelu/pyModis/docs/source/index.rst

 and the reprojection from Sinusoidal to other projections, convert HDF format to other formats.

-``pyModis`` library was developed to replace old bash scripts developed by Markus Neteler to download MODIS data from NASA FTP server.
+``pyModis`` library was developed to replace old bash scripts developed by Markus Neteler to download MODIS data from NASA FTP/HTTP server.
 It is very useful for `GIS and Remote Sensing Platform`_ of `Fondazione Edmund Mach`_ to update its large collection of MODIS data.